CRATES AS A SAFE HAVEN FOR DOGS

 Don’t feel bad for using a crate.
 This continues to be a great solution for many minor separation anxiety cases.
 Just make sure you don’t overdo it.
 I don’t like for a dog to be in a crate for more than 6 hours at a time.
 Preferably 4.
 And you MUST exercise them for at least an hour before putting them in and ensure they’ve eliminated fully.

-Here’s a short video to help you teach your dog to get into a crate and be comfortable:
+Here’s how you go about establishing the crate as your dog’s friend.
+This is a short video to help you teach your dog to get into a crate and be comfortable:

 If you want to test if your dog is ready to be left out on her own, do it in small steps.
 Try leaving her out for a few minutes while you’re gone at first and see how she does.
 Also, restrict the area to one room at first – don’t go right to allowing the entire house.
 Gate off the kitchen, for instance.
 Then try just the downstairs.
 Eventually you can work up to the whole house as she gains confidence.